dragonflyoss/Dragonfly/docs/api_reference/_index.md

 }
 ```

-This example reponse means that the client has to wait, since no peer can serve this piece now.
+This example response means that the client has to wait, since no peer can serve this piece now.
 If there is a peer which can serve this request, the response will be something like:

 ```json
 {